zavolanlab/mirflowz/pipeline_documentation.md

 ## Description of workflow steps

-> The workflow consists of four Snakemake files: A main `Snakefile` and an
+> The workflow consists of five Snakemake files: A main `Snakefile` and an
 > individual Snakemake file for each step in the workflow (the genome resources
 > preparation, the reads mapping, the miRNA quantification and the ASCII-style
 > pileups generation).
 The main `Snakefile` contains the configuration file